 - Is IT keeping up with the pace of change?
 While your business is growing, it will slow if your technology can’t keep up.
 If you’re frequently hearing “no” from IT when you have new requests, it’s time for a change.
 Agility is the name of the game in today’s construction industry.

-Our IT Risk & Advisory team at Blue & Co. has helped a number of small and medium-sized companies objectively assess the current state of their IT people, processes, and technologies against the strategic objectives of the business.
+Our Cybersecurity and Data Management team at Blue & Co. has helped a number of small and medium-sized companies objectively assess the current state of their IT people, processes, and technologies against the strategic objectives of the business.
 This has resulted in IT strategies and roadmaps that are tightly aligned with the business goals, that allow for business-focused (instead of IT-focused) strategies, and that help prioritize IT spending and decisions to provide increased value.
 If you feel you would benefit from a discussion regarding the current state of your IT function, we would be happy to schedule a time to discuss your concerns.
-You can contact your Blue & Co. advisor or our IT practice leader, Tom Skoog, at firstname.lastname@example.org.
+You can contact your Blue & Co. advisor or our Cybersecurity and Data Management practice leader, Tom Skoog, at firstname.lastname@example.org.